 In New Hampshire, a "reckless driving" conviction generally requires proof that the motorist:

-The possible penalties of a reckless driving violation are:
+The possible penalties for a reckless driving violation are:

 A reckless driving conviction will also add six points to a motorist's driving record.
 Accumulating too many points can lead to license suspension.

-New Hampshire has another, less serious offense called "negligent driving."
+New Hampshire also has a less serious offense called "negligent driving."
 Generally, a negligent driving conviction requires proof that the motorist: